-In the past year alone, the Copyright Office completely eliminated the backlog of pending registration claims, reduced registration processing times by more than 40%, and completely resolved all older claims received prior to 2017.
+In the past year, the Copyright Office completely eliminated the backlog of pending registration claims, reduced registration processing times by more than 40%.
 Additionally, the Office drafted a number of revised regulations to streamline registration practices and procedures.
 The Office also recently completed an independent analysis of its recordation business processes and began more targeted efforts to reduce the existing recordation backlog.
-The Office has also made significant progress in its business process reengineering efforts, with 66 distinct processes scheduled to complete the reengineering review this summer.

-The Office's modernization initiative is about more than just technology-it also encompasses Office organization and people.
-This past year the Office of Personnel Management (OPM) completed a review of the Office's organization and structural needs for modernization.
-The Office has engaged OPM for additional organizational review work, including assisting the Office in succession planning as part of the Office's continued focus on processing time reduction efforts.
+In addition, the Office has made significant progress in its business process reengineering efforts, with 66 distinct processes under review and which we are scheduled to complete this summer.
+The Office's modernization initiative also encompasses the Office's organization and people.
+This past year, the Office of Personnel Management (OPM) completed a review of the Office's organization and structural needs for modernization.
+The Office has engaged OPM for additional organizational review work, including assisting the Office in succession planning, as part of the Office's continued focus on processing time reduction efforts.
+The Office also is in the midst of our organizational change initiative, which involves the development of key change management processes and documents, staff training on change management practices, and strategic coaching on structuring and leading complex business transformation.